Warfare in pre-colonial Philippines: Historical incidents

-The Battle of Bangkusay, on June 3, 1571, was a naval engagement that marked the last resistance by locals to the Spanish Empire's occupation and colonization of the Pasig River delta, which had been the site of the indigenous polities of Rajahnate of Maynila and Tondo.
+The Battle of Bangkusay, on June 3, 1571, was a naval engagement that marked the last resistance by locals to the Spanish Empire's occupation and colonization of the Pasig River delta, which had been the site of the indigenous polities of Maynila and Tondo.
 Tarik Sulayman, the chief of Macabebes, refused to ally with the Spanish and decided to mount an attack at Bangkusay Channel on Spanish forces, led by Miguel López de Legazpi.
 Sulayman's forces were defeated, and Sulayman himself was killed.
 The Spanish victory in Bangkusay and Legazpi's alliance with Lakandula of Tondo, enabled the Spaniards to establish themselves throughout the city and its neighboring towns.

 When the Spanish forces of Miguel López de Legazpi first established the City of Manila in 1571, Cainta was one of the surrounding polities who went to Manila to negotiate for friendship with Manila.
 However, Cainta's envoys noted the small size of Legaspi's forces and decided to withdraw their offer of friendship, since Cainta was a fortified polity which was perfectly capable of defending itself.
 In August 1571, Legazpi assigned his nephew, Juan de Salcedo, to "pacify" Cainta.
 After travelling several days upriver, Salcedo lay siege to the city, and eventually found a weak spot on the wall.
 The final Spanish attack over 400 residents of Cainta killed.

-From 1660 to 1673, the Bruneian Empire fought in a civil war, the Sultanate of Sulu provided help for the Sultan Muhyiddin of Brunei.
-After the Victory of Muhyiddin and his forces, the eastern part of Sabah was given to Sulu Sultanate as the reward for assisting the Muhyiddin's Forces.
+From 1660 to 1673, the Bruneian Empire fought in a civil war, and the Sultanate of Sulu provided help for the Sultan Muhyiddin of Brunei.
+After the victory of Muhyiddin and his forces, the eastern part of Sabah was given to the Sulu Sultanate as a reward for assisting Muhyiddin's forces.